vahidghorbanian/Logistic_Regression/README.md

 h(X) = 1 / (1+exp(-y)),

 where h(X) is a sigmoid function varying from 0 to one in a sinusoidal shape.

+* Logistic regression can work with both continuous and discrete data.